-KE has signed two MoUs with Laraib Group (LG) to procure affordable power from 640 MW Azad Pattan project and 250 MW Ashkot hydropower project.
-The projects are currently in development phase as IPPs under the Power Policy of 2002.
+KE has signed two MoUs with power from 640 MW Azad Pattan project and 250 MW Ashkot hydropower project.
+The projects are under the Power Policy of 2002.
 Azad Pattan has received its feasibility stage tariff by NEPRA.
-The feasibility study for Ashkot is in approval stage with the panel of experts.
+The feasibility with the panel of experts.
 EPC is currently being finalized for both the projects.
 KE has shown its interest to participate in equity subject to policy decision on wheeling the power to KE.
 Policy support required for these projects is to have IA from GoP to cover political risks, and KE to provide payment risk guarantee.
 KE has written to NEPRA and MOWP regarding the policy framework.
 Project is expected to come online in 2021.